 Amie Thao has cycled over 10,000 miles through 30 countries.
 She is currently cycling to Vietnam with her partner Olli Tumelius.
 You can find out more on the web at amie.is.

 This article appeared originally in the April 2013 issue of Adventure Cyclist magazine.
-Adventure Cycling members receive 9 issues of Adventure Cyclist each year and have full access to digital editions.
+Adventure Cycling members receive a subscription to Adventure Cyclist each year and have full access to digital editions.
 Join today!